The Shroud of Turin DNA Claims: A Scientific and Analytical Examination

 The claim that the Shroud of Turin contains “40% Indian DNA” does not constitute evidence of origin, identity, or historical linkage.

-Final Assessment
+Final Thoughts

 The Shroud of Turin remains an artifact of profound cultural and religious significance.
 However, current DNA evidence must be interpreted within its methodological limitations.